 - 5.1 National planning policy places Local Plans at the very heart of the planning system.
 It is essential that they are in place and kept up to date.
-The Council's adopted Local Plan was adopted on the 16th April 2019. - 5.2 The Council's Local Plan sets out the vision, framework and spatial strategy for the future development of the entire Borough area for the period 2011 to 2031.
+The Council's current Local Plan was adopted on the 16th April 2019. - 5.2 The Council's Local Plan sets out the vision, framework and spatial strategy for the future development of the entire Borough area for the period 2011 to 2031.
 The Plan addresses the needs and opportunities in relation to housing, the economy, community facilities and infrastructure; it also safeguards vital green open spaces and the environment, and illustrates how the Borough area can secure high quality sustainable design. - 5.3 The Local Plan is also a critical tool in guiding decisions about individual development proposals, as the Plan is the starting-point for considering whether applications for development can be approved. - 5.4 Government planning policy and guidance sets out the local planning authorities should review their Local Plans at least every 5 years from the date of adoption, to ensure that they are up to date and based on the most reliable and up to date evidence.
-It is also clear from national planning policy and guidance that relevant local policies for the supply of housing should not be considered up to date if the local authority cannot demonstrate a 5 year supply of deliverable housing sites. - 5.5 The Council monitors the policies set out within the Local Plan on an annual basis through the production of the Annual Monitoring Report and other associated monitoring documents. - 5.6 It should be noted that the Council's current adopted Local Plan, has not been considered out of date.
-The Council has taken the decision to be proactive in the preparation of its next Local Plan after taking into consideration the recent Government announcement that sets out that all local authorities should have an up-to-date Local Plan in place by the end of 2023.
+It is also clear from national planning policy and guidance that relevant local policies for the supply of housing should not be considered up to date if the local authority cannot demonstrate a 5 year supply of deliverable housing sites. - 5.5 The Council monitors the policies set out within the Local Plan on an annual basis through the production of the Annual Monitoring Report and other associated monitoring documents. - 5.6 It should be noted that the Council's current adopted Local Plan, has.not.been.considered out of date.
+The Council has taken the decision to be proactive in the preparation of its next Local Plan after taking into consideration the Government announcement in 2021 that set out that all local authorities should proactively work towards having an up-to-date Local Plan in place by the end of 2023. - 5.7 The Council will continue to proactively work to deliver a New Local Plan within this timeframe.
+However, it is likely that adoption of the Plan will slip into 2024, particularly if there are any further delays due to evidence base production, and / or prior, during or post the draft Plan's Examination by the Planning Inspectorate.